 Arrested in Jupiter, Florida?
 Make Sure You Call a Reliable Criminal Defense Attorney

-Now that we have squashed the myth that suspects are only allowed one phone call, make sure one of your calls is to The Law Office of Gabriel & Gabriel.
+Now that the myth that suspects are only allowed one phone call has been squashed, make sure one of your calls is to The Law Office of Gabriel & Gabriel.
 Attorney Brian Gabriel has represented criminal defendants in the West Palm Beach area since 1995.
 Over that time, he has represented thousands of clients and helped them achieve the best possible results for their cases.
 Call (561) 622-5575 for a free consultation or complete a contact form.